Top Moments: Ralph Sampson's game-winner stuns Lakers in 1986 West finals

 Houston came into the series as a distinct underdog to a Laker team led by Kareem Abdul-Jabbar, Magic Johnson and James Worthy.
 Yet Los Angeles was able to take only one game from the surprising Rockets.

 Los Angeles attempted to extend the series with a strong effort in Game 5.
-But with the score tied in the closing seconds, Sampson got the ball to the left of the lane and nailed a jumper at the buzzer for a 114-112 victory that eliminated the Lakers 4-1.
+But with the score tied in the closing seconds, Sampson got the ball to the left of the lane and nailed a twisting jumper that bounced up off the rim and in at the buzzer for a 114-112 victory that eliminated the Lakers 4-1.

-With the win the Rockets brought an end to the Lakers' four-year dominance of the Western Conference.
-But Houston was no match for the Boston Celtics in the NBA Finals, bowing in six games.
+With the win the Rockets brought an end to the Lakers’ four-year dominance of the Western Conference.
+But Houston was no match for the Boston Celtics in The Finals, bowing out in six games.